apache/ignite/modules/platforms/cpp/README.txt

-Apache Ignite C++
+GridGain C++
 ==================================

-Apache Ignite C++ provides data grid functionality.
+GridGain C++ provides data grid functionality.
-Using Apache Ignite C++ APIs you can perform concurrent operations on the data stored in cache.
+Using GridGain C++ APIs you can perform concurrent operations on the data stored in cache.

-Apache Ignite C++ can access cluster and share data with .Net and Java applications using binary object format.
+GridGain C++ can access cluster and share data with .Net and Java applications using binary object format.

 Support for the following will be added in next releases: